YannDubs/disentangling-vae/README.md

   --no-mutual-info      Remove mutual information. (default: False) --lr-disc LR_DISC     Learning rate of the discriminator. (default: 5e-05)

-batchTC specific parameters:
+beta-tcvae specific parameters:
-  --batchTC-A BATCHTC_A
-                        Weight of the MI term (alpha in the paper). (default:
+  --btcvae-A BTCVAE_A   Weight of the MI term (alpha in the paper). (default:
                         1)
-  --batchTC-G BATCHTC_G
-                        Weight of the dim-wise KL term (gamma in the paper).
+  --btcvae-G BTCVAE_G   Weight of the dim-wise KL term (gamma in the paper).
                         (default: 1)
-  --batchTC-B BATCHTC_B
-                        Weight of the TC term (beta in the paper). (default:
+  --btcvae-B BTCVAE_B   Weight of the TC term (beta in the paper). (default:
                         6)

 Evaluation specific options: